quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 1. It provides guidance for application developers that want to use the QUIC protocol without implementing it on their own.
-This includes general guidance for application use of HTTP/3 over QUIC as well as the use of other application layer protocols over QUIC.
-For specific guidance on how to integrate HTTP/2 with quick see {{I-D.ietf-quic-http}}.
+This includes general guidance for application use of HTTP/2 over QUIC as well as the use of other application layer protocols over QUIC.
+For specific guidance on how to integrate HTTP/2 with QUIC, see {{I-D.ietf-quic-http}}.

 2. It provides guidance for network operation and management of QUIC traffic.
 This includes guidance on how to interpret and utilize information that is